krajasekhar015/docker/starting-with-docker.md

 ```
 After applying this command, it will not get refelected immediately.
 So, exit once and login again to see changes.
 Now, we can run docker commands without sudo access.

-> NOTE
+**Points to Remember**

-In AWS, when we run AMI then we call it as instance (VM is the running instance of AMI)
+* In AWS, when we run AMI then we call it as instance (VM is the running instance of AMI)
-In Docker, when we run image then we call it as container (Container is the running instance of image)
+* In Docker, when we run image then we call it as container (Container is the running instance of image)
+* Image is a static file and it has some memory.
+We can run one docker image in any number of servers

 **3. Docker Commands**